 \section{Computational Analysis}

-All experiments in this section were executed on a single NVIDIA L40S GPU node (see \cref{sec:implementation_details}).
+All experiments in this section were executed on a single NVIDIA L40S GPU node (see Sec.~\ref{sec:implementation_details}).
 To quantify the computational overhead introduced by scene graph processing, we measure the runtime and resource usage of each component: generation, abstraction, and serialization.
 These steps are evaluated across all graph abstraction levels (Full, Road-Level, Actor-Only) and serialization formats (Text, JSON, YAML) using template version V3.
-In addition, since test-time scene graph injection (SG01/SG11) introduces further computational costs, we also report inference latency and GPU memory usage for each configuration with LMDrive as base model.
+In addition, since test-time scene graph injection (SG01/SG11) introduces further computational costs, we also report inference latency and GPU memory usage for each configuration with LMDrive as the base model.

-\cref{tab:sg_runtime} presents detailed latency and memory statistics for various SG11 system configurations.
+Table~\ref{tab:sg_runtime} presents detailed latency and memory statistics for various SG11 system configurations.
 Scene graph generation time remains consistent, while abstraction is only applied in Road-Level and Actor-Only configurations, contributing minimally to overall latency.
 Serialization time varies more significantly: Full and Road-Level abstractions require more tokens and structural elements, especially in JSON and YAML, while Actor-Only remains lightweight.

-Inference time is strongly influenced by both abstraction level and serialization format: Text is the most efficient, while JSON and YAML incur higher latency, particularly for Full and Road-Level abstractions due to their verbosity.
+Inference time is strongly influenced by both the abstraction level and the serialization format: Text is the most efficient, whereas JSON and YAML incur higher latency, particularly for Full and Road-Level abstractions due to their verbosity.
 This trend is also reflected in GPU memory usage.
-For comparison, we include SG10 system configuration, which excludes scene graph input at test-time, resulting in the lowest overall latency and GPU usage.
+For comparison, we include the SG10 system configuration, which excludes scene graph input at test-time, resulting in the lowest overall latency and GPU usage.